pabgom/crm-AgMon-api/README.md

 pong
 ```

 ## 2.2.
-Running the project locally with docker
+Running the project locally with docker compose
-The first thing you need to install is docker in your system [Docker](https://www.docker.com/)
+You need to have Docker ([Docker](https://www.docker.com/)) up and running in your system

-Run the application is very easy to do, its only two steps.
+To launch the application just follow the next steps:

-- You need to fill the environment file with the name .env.docker as we did in the step 2.1 and the only change is in one field:
+- Replace DB_HOST parameter in .env.docker with the according value.in one field:
   ```
   # the DB host should be this value to connect to the api
   DB_HOST=database